The Poisson saturation of coregular submanifolds: The saturation of a coregular submanifold

 which shows that $\tau\pitchfork P$.
-In particular, the intersection $\tau\cap P$ is smooth. \begin{proof}[Proof of Prop. \ref{intersection}] First assume that $X\subset (M,\pi)$ is a regular submanifold.
+In particular, the intersection $\tau\cap P$ is smooth. \begin{proof}[Proof of Prop. \ref{intersection}] First assume that $X\subset (M,\pi)$ is a coregular submanifold.
 Theorem \ref{satsmooth} then gives a Poisson submanifold $P\subset(M,\pi)$ containing $X$, and the proof shows that